ShumailaAhmed/AI-Workshop/README.md

   # if the label is currect we show it in green, else wise we show it in red, showing both
   ax.set_title("{} ({})".format(str(preds[idx].item()), str(labels[idx].item())), color=("green" if preds[idx]==labels[idx] else "red"))
 ```
-This was a multi class classification problem that we approached with fully connected network.
-However the default choice for image classification problems are Convolutional neural network.
-The capacity of Deep neural net will max out at a time and result in overfitting, no matter how much ypu tweak the hyperparameters.
-Another reason why we do not use FCN/ANN for image classification is that the MNIST is gray scale image, how ever in real world we have RGB images having much larger size.
+This was a multi-class classification problem that we approached with a fully connected network.
+However, the default choice for image classification problems is the Convolutional neural network.
+The capacity of a Deep neural net will max out at a time and result in overfitting, no matter how much you tweak the hyperparameters.
+Another reason why we do not use FCN/ANN for image classification is that the MNIST is a grayscale image, however, in the real world, we have RGB images having a much larger size.

-Suppose we have a RGB image of size 480 x 360 pixels, the total number of input features will compute to 480*360*3 = 518400.
+Suppose we have an RGB image of size 480 x 360 pixels, the total number of input features will compute to 480x360x3 = 518400.
 This is computationally impossible for our machines.
 Hence we will shift our focus towards CNN

-## Convoloutional Neural Network
+## Convolutional Neural Network
 ![CNN](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/cnn.jpeg)

-CNNs have changed the way we classify images, as they are very effective at recognizing patterns in images by taking into account the spatial structure. ordinary NNS ignore spatial relevance of pixels, i.e images being close togather, etc. They require lower quantity of parameters when compared to ANNs.
-There are two sections of CNN, namely feature extraction section and classification section.
+CNNs have changed the way we classify images, as they are very effective at recognizing patterns in images by taking into account the spatial structure. ordinary NNS ignores the spatial relevance of pixels, i.e images being close together, etc. They require a lower quantity of parameters when compared to ANNs.
+There are two sections of CNN, namely the feature extraction section and the classification section.

 ### The layers of CNN
-CNNS Comprise of Convolution layers, pooling layers and fully connected layers.
+CNNs Comprise of Convolution layers, pooling layers, and fully connected layers.

 ### The Convolution Operation
 The name convolutional neural network comes from the convolution operations.
 These are key players in the CNNS.
 CNNS makes Image processing computationally manageable.
-All image pixels inside a convolutional layer are going to be processed by a convolutional filter called as Kernel.
-Kernael Martiz are small dimention matrices, We perform convolution operation by sliding the kernel at every location of image.
-The amount by which we are shifting the kernel at every operation is known as stride.
-A stride of 1 means that filer will move one pixel at a time. teh bigger the stride the smaller the corresponding feature map.
-This is called feature map as primary function of the CNN is to extract specific fratures.
-The kernel is used as feature extractor.
-The more kernals we have more features we can learn.
-For conv operation depth of kernel must match depth of image.
+All image pixels inside a convolutional layer are going to be processed by a convolutional filter called Kernel.
+Kernel matrices are small dimension matrices, We perform convolution operation by sliding the kernel at every location of the image.
+The amount by which we are shifting the kernel at every operation is known as a stride.
+A stride of 1 means that the filer will move one pixel at a time. the bigger the stride the smaller the corresponding feature map.
+This is called a feature map as the primary function of the CNN is to extract specific features.
+The kernel is used as a feature extractor.
+The more kernels we have more features we can learn.
+For conv operation, the depth of the kernel must match the depth of the image.
-for a 480*360*3 image if we use a 3x3x3 kernel the total weight parameters will be 27, as compared to 518400 parameters of FC network.
+for a 480*360*3 image if we use a 3x3x3 kernel the total weight parameters will be 27, as compared to 518400 parameters of the FC network.

 ![Convolution operation](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/rgbconv.gif)

 ### The Activation Function

-After convolution which produced a 3d feature map, we aply the relu activation function.
-As we have seen that the real world data is non-linear, while mathematically the convolution is a linear function.
-Hence to introduce non linearity we use a ReLu ( REctified Linear Unit) operation.
+After convolution which produced a 3d feature map, we apply the relu activation function.
+As we have seen that the real-world data is non-linear, while mathematically the convolution is a linear function.
+Hence to introduce nonlinearity we use a ReLu ( Rectified Linear Unit) operation.
 It converts -ve values to zero and produces only +ve values.
 We can also alternatively use tanh or sigmoid function.
 Relu is however more biologically inspired.

 ![ReLu Activation Function](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/ReLu.png)

 #### Note
-The Sigmoid and Tanh function are predisposed to a very common Neuran Network problem known as VANISHING GRADIENT. this refers to a decreased feed forward gradient within Deep Neural Net.
+The Sigmoid and Tanh functions are predisposed to a very common Neuran Network problem known as VANISHING GRADIENT. this refers to a decreased feed-forward gradient within Deep Neural Net.

 ### The Pooling Layer
-Pooloing layers continously reduce no on parameters and computations.
-The pooling layer shrinks the image stack, by reducing the dimentionality of feature map.
-Hence it reduced the computational complexity of the model, while retaining the important information.
+Pooling layers continuously reduce no on parameters and computations.
+The pooling layer shrinks the image stack, by reducing the dimensionality of the feature map.
+Hence it reduced the computational complexity of the model while retaining the important information.
 Pooling helps to avoid overfitting.
-The diffrent pooling operations include
+The different pooling operations include
 1. Sum
 2. Average
 3. Max Pooling

-We will use Max pooling operation, it returns maximum output in a defined kernel region.
+We will use the Max pooling operation, it returns the maximum output in a defined kernel region.
 ![Pooling Operation](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/maxpooling.gif)

-The parameters associated with pooling layers is window size and stride.
+The parameters associated with pooling layers are window size and stride.

 ### The Fully Connected Layer
 The convolution and pooling layers are used for feature extraction.
-Once the relevant features are extracted, then the Fully Connected layers come into action to make actual classification.
-The FC layers assign a probability for imput image belonging to some class.
-Each feature map is flattened before into 1D array before it is fed to the fully connected network.
-The fully connected network produces final probability. this is similar to what we saw in Deep Neural Network.
+Once the relevant features are extracted, then the Fully Connected layers come into action to make the actual classification.
+The FC layers assign a probability for input image belonging to some class.
+Each feature map is flattened before into a 1D array before it is fed to the fully connected network.
+The fully connected network produces the final probability. this is similar to what we saw in Deep Neural Network.

-In a neural nets lower layers corrspond to simple image features while higher layers correspong to more sophiscated layers of image.
+In neural nets, lower layers correspond to simple image features while higher layers correspond to more sophisticated layers of the image.
 Before we go towards code, we can visualize the details in the following link https://www.cs.ryerson.ca/~aharley/vis/conv/ (flat.html).

-There are various CNN models, some famous ones are LeNet, AlexNet, ResNet, GoogleNet each preciding other in terms or performance and complexity.
+There are various CNN models, some famous ones are LeNet, AlexNet, ResNet, GoogleNet each preceding other in terms of performance and complexity.
 We will start with LeNet Model.
-The LeNet model consist of two conv layers each followed by a pooling layer for feature extraction.
-Classification section of LeNet comprise of two FC layers
+The LeNet model consists of two conv layers each followed by a pooling layer for feature extraction.
+The classification section of LeNet comprise of two FC layers

 ### The Training Process

 Following is the training procedure
 1. Random values are initialized for all filters and parameters in CONV layers and all weights and bias in FC layers
-2. Network recieves an input goes through length of NN, the feature extraction and classification layer
+2. Network receives an input goes through the length of NN, the feature extraction and classification layer
-3. The Classification output is compared to true label and a cross entropy loss is calculated.
+3. The Classification output is compared to the true label and a cross-entropy loss is calculated.
 4. The weights are updated to minimize the error using gradient descent.
-The only values that change during the training process are the values of the filter matrix in Conv layer and weights in FC layer.
-The process is very similar to what we have done uptil now.
+The only values that change during the training process are the values of the filter matrix in the Conv layer and weights in the FC layer.
+The process is very similar to what we have done until now.

 ### Code Implementation MNIST CNN

-We are replacing the DNN from previous code to CNN.
+We are replacing the DNN from the previous code with CNN.
 We are going to edit the older Classifier Class.
 nn.Conv2d takes 4 parameters,
 1. No of input channels
 2. No of kernels (output channels)
 3. kernel size
 4. stride
-fc layers defined as we did earlier using nn.linear
+FC layers defined as we did earlier using nn.linear

 ![No Of Features](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/convcode.png)

-Enable gpu
+Enable GPU
 ```
 device = torch.device("cuda:0" if torch.cuda.is_available() else "cpu")
 Note: